Engagement Outside the Classroom

 The Student Government also includes heads of the following standing committees: Internal Review Board, Board of the Arts, Board of Club Relations, Board of Events, Board of Communications and Outreach.

-Open Meetings
+Weekly Meetings

 Meetings are held weekly and are open to all students, upholding the mission embodied in the Stanford OHS Student Government Constitution.